Congaree and Penn Wedding Photos & Inspiration

 More details Less details

-Congaree and Penn started in 2014 as a tiny rice farm and has grown into something unique - a working farm with the largest and youngest Mayhaw orchard in the world (over 2,000 trees) that also happens to be one of the most beautiful wedding venues in Jacksonville.
+Congaree and Penn wedding venue started in 2014 as a tiny rice farm.
+It grew into something unique - a working farm with the world's largest young Mayhaw orchard (over 2,000 trees).
+It's also one of the most beautiful wedding venues in Jacksonville.

-This isn't a venue that's trying to look like a farm.
+This isn't a venue trying to look like a farm.
 It is a farm.
-You'll find emus, chickens, and goats roaming the property.
-The carved boulders, rope swings, and vintage tractors aren't staged - they're authentic elements of a working agricultural property.
-The live oaks draped in Spanish moss, the pond with its wooden dock and cypress trees, the vineyard rows, and the tree-lined gravel paths create a setting that feels both intentional and completely natural.
+Emus, chickens, and goats roam the grounds.
+The carved rocks, rope swings, and vintage tractors aren't props.
+Live oaks in Spanish moss, a pond with a dock, vineyard rows, and gravel paths make it feel both planned and totally natural.

 Venue Spaces